Next Islamabad local government elections: Composition

+For each UC, 9 general members will be elected directly and for this election, the entire UC will be considered as a multi-member ward.
+Voters may only cast one vote, and the nine candidates with the highest votes will be elected.
+These general members will elect 4 reserved members (one woman, one youth, one peasant/worker/businessperson/technocrat, and one non-Muslim) through a show of hands.
+These 13 members will then elect a Chairman and Vice Chairman (as joint candidates) from amongst themselves through a show of hands.
+The Chairman of each UC will automatically become a general member of their respective Town Corporation.

+For each Town Corporation, the general members (i.e., each UC Chairman from UCs under the boundaries of the Town Corporation) will elect, through a show of hands, 8 reserved members (4women, 1 youth, 1non-Muslim, 1 peasant/worker, and 1 trader/businessperson).These members will then elect a Mayor and two Deputy Mayors (as joint candidates) from amongst themselves through a show of hands.

 Elections

-Pakistan Muslim League (N) (PML-N), Pakistan Tehreek-e-Insaf Jammat-E- Islami(PTI), and Pakistan Peoples Party (PPP) are the political parties that are most likely to compete against one another in the elections.
+Pakistan Muslim League (N) (PML-N), Pakistan Tehreek-e-Insaf (PTI), and Pakistan Peoples Party (PPP) are the political parties that are most likely to compete against one another in the elections.
 The PPP is a strong electoral force in Islamabad and works with the PML-N in the federal government's alliance.
 In order to defeat the PTI, there is a likelihood that these two parties will run united candidates in numerous Union Councils.